subor/sdk/docs/en/topics/bios.md

 __Flash with EFI shell__

-_We recommend flashing the BIOS under Windows instead of via EFI Shell_
+_This approach is only needed in situations where no OS is installed.
+We recommend flashing the BIOS under Windows._

 First, create USB flash drive: